 Fifth time’s the charm.
 At least that seems to be the case with Intel’s upcoming fifth round of processors based on the 14nm manufacturing node.

-Unsurprisingly, this range includes two processors in each of the the Core i3, i5 and i7 categories.
+Unsurprisingly, the lineup includes processors in each of the Core i3, i5, i7, and the new i9 categories.

 Cut to the chase